 Case You want to replace the shutter in a newer Canon camera, you will have to take out at first the sensor.
-And the sensor is positioned regarding to the flange NOT with the help of some adjustment washers, but with springs and adjustment screw.
+And the sensor is positioned regarding the flange NOT with the help of some adjustment washers, but with springs and adjustment screw.

 Please trust me: you will NOT be able to put it back only by marking the original position, or counting the rotations of the screw.
-We are talking about a precision of 0,01 mm at least.
+We are talking about the precision of 0,01 mm at least.

 Somebody told me, that the description of the dial gauge holder was not clear enough – so here You have a more detailed description.
 Sorry for the photo quality – has been made with a phone)